 Plagiarism and Academic Honesty Policy: Because I want to ensure that you are practicing and learning in this class, I take plagiarism very seriously.
 Plagiarism happens when you copy words or ideas from somewhere else and submit it or repeat it as your own work.
 We get better at what we practice, and when we copy, we only get better at copying, not the important English skills we should be practicing.
 Plagiarism is academic dishonesty and is a very serious problem.
-Plagiarism includes:
+Plagiarism and cheating include:

-- copying and pasting information from webpages; - copying answers from an answer key or Teacher's book; - copying the work from another student in your class, in another class, or from a previous term; - copying information from a webpage or book in Spanish and submitting the English translation as your work.
+- copying and pasting information from webpages; - copying answers from an answer key or Teacher's book; - copying the work from another student in your class, in another class, or from a previous term; - copying information from a webpage or book in Spanish and submitting the English translation as your work. - Using any Al-generated response as your own

 To help keep track of plagiarism, I use Turnitin Similarity in our class.
-Turnitin Similarity will run a report and show how much of the paper is exactly like another paper or webpage.
+Turnitin Similarity will run a report and show how much of the paper is exactly like another paper, webpage, or AI generated.